jsbnr/nr-custom-viz-lab/readme.md

 #### Step 4:

-Add the folloiwing code to `index.js`:
+Add the following code to `index.js`:

 ```
 const Viz = () => {